Midland & Penetanguishene

 Things to Do in Midland & Penetanguishene

 Midland and Penetanguishene are brimming with history and culture.
-Creativity fills the streets with bright-coloured murals while nature trails offer plenty of opportunities for fresh-air fun.
-No matter the time of year, there is always something special about visiting Midland and Penetanguishene.
+Streets are adorned with bright-coloured murals while nature trails offer plenty of opportunities for fresh-air fun.

 Start your visit in the heart of it all: Downtown Midland.
 It's a great place to find inspiration for your travel with ideas literally painted on the town with the famous Midland Murals.
 These vibrant depictions of the area's history are a huge drawing card.
 It's worthwhile doing a self-guided tour through the central part of Midland and following the creative storytelling as it unfolds.
-Plan for a couple of hours of leisurely strolling.
 Popular attractions include the Brébeuf Island Lighthouse, Sainte-Marie among the Hurons, Wye Marsh and the Martyr’s Shrine.

 Midland’s Indigenous history is shared at the Huronia Museum and Huron/Ouendat Village.
 At the museum, detailed examples of history are displayed with a replica ‘pre-contact’ village along with thousands of historical artifacts.
 Though it may be small, this museum is packed with local history.